lixinwei123/SE310/README.md

 # SE310
 All the labs and stuff.
-Please only reference this as how you should do problems and DO NOT copy since you will probably get caught by me(if I TA for the class) or get caught by Salvage and Medlock
+I got A on all the assignments/lab.
+Feel free to reference this to figure out how to do these problems but please don't copy since you might get caught for plagirism.